-- 21.1 The association must comply with its obligations under the Act in respect of accounts, records and minutes. - 21.2 The Treasurer must keep in their custody, or under their control, the financial records for the current financial year, and any other financial records as authorised by the management committee, for at least seven years. - 21.3 The Secretary must keep the common seal of the association in their custody. - 21.4 Members may, on request, inspect free of charge and at a reasonable time:

-- a) the register of members - b) the minutes of general meetings, but not the minutes of management committee meetings - c) the financial records, books, securities and any other relevant document of the association, as defined in the Act, except if the management committee decides inspection of those records may be prejudicial to the interests of the association. - 21.5 A member may write to the Secretary asking for copies of these documents (with the exception of the members register).
-The Secretary may charge a reasonable fee for providing copies.
+- 21.1 The Party must comply with its obligations under the Act and Regulations in respect of accounts, records and minutes. - 21.2 The Treasurer must keep in their custody, or under their control, the financial records for the current financial year, and any other financial records as authorised by the Management Committee, for at least seven years. - 21.3 Members may, on request, inspect free of charge and at a reasonable time: a) the register of members b) the minutes of general meetings, but not the minutes of Management Committee meetings c) the financial records, books, securities and any other relevant document of the Party. - 21.4 A member may write to the Secretary asking for copies of these documents (with the exception of the Register of Members).
+The Secretary may charge a reasonable fee for providing copies. - 21.5 Despite clauses 21.3 and 21.4, the Management Committee may refuse to permit a member of the Party to inspect or obtain a copy of records of the Party that relate to confidential, personal, employment, commercial or legal matters or where to do so may be prejudicial to the interests of the Party.

-22. SOURCE OF FUNDS
+22. FUNDS and RECORDS